MOLM: Mixture of LoRA Markers: Ablations

 \subsubsection{Adapter Rank}

 Table~\ref{tab:sampling-rank} reports the FID of watermarked images and the bit accuracy of the trained extractor for ranks \{64, 32, 16, 8\}.
-As expected, higher ranks yield stronger watermark recovery (higher bit accuracy) at the cost of slightly degraded FID, while very low ranks (8) cannot sustain reliable bit decoding.
+Higher ranks yield a stronger watermark recovery (higher bit accuracy), while very low ranks (8) cannot sustain reliable bit decoding.